Skip to content

 Heart of the City ministry in Dallas suburb focuses on people, relationships

-When COVID-19 hit North Texas in March 2020, Northview Baptist Church in Lewisville was prepared.
-That’s partly because Rob Veal, executive pastor, came up with a program called Heart of the City in 2019, of which he is president/CEO.
+When COVID-19 hit North Texas in March 2020, Northview Baptist Church in Lewisville, Texas, was prepared.
+That’s partly because Rob Veal, executive pastor, created a program called Heart of the City in 2019.

-Heart of the City could be duplicated in evangelical churches all over the nation, Veal said.
+Heart of the City could be duplicated in evangelical churches all over the nation, said Veal, who is president and CEO of the ministry.

-He and Northview senior pastor Kenneth Wells call Lewisville home, and know the area and the people.
-Wells has been pastor of Northview since 1981 and Veal has 40 years of service.
+He and Northview Baptist pastor Kenneth Wells call Lewisville home, and they know the area and the people.
+Wells has been pastor of Northview since 1981.
+Veal has 44 years of service in various positions, with 30 years at Northview.

-But the pandemic changed things.
-By late spring and early summer of 2020, many industries and businesses had to shut down.
+The pandemic changed many things.
+By late spring and early summer of 2020, many industries and businesses had shut down.
 Shelves that were usually full were often empty.
 Except for essential workers, many were unemployed.
 Families needed food and clothing.

-Fortunately, Veal had applied for non-profit status for Heart of the City — granted in April 2019 — and by October of that year the food pantry was running.
-Northview Baptist was ready to help those dealing with the pandemic.
+Fortunately, Veal had applied for nonprofit status for Heart of the City.
+The status was granted in April 2019, and by October the food pantry was running.
+Northview was ready to help those struggling during the pandemic.

-Currently 21 countries are represented.
+The center has served people from 24 countries.
 A new center has opened, making a total of four, and three new staff members have been hired.
-This year 80 people have made professions of faith in Christ through the ministry.
+Since the first of the year, more than 80 people so far have made professions of faith in Christ through the ministry.

 “It’s amazing how God is blessing this work,” Veal said.

 There are two key factors that make Heart of the City different.
 First, the primary purpose is people, not resources.
-Food and clothing are only “tools” to begin relationships with those served.
+Food and clothing are tools used to develop relationships with those served.

-Second, it was created to be duplicated in evangelical churches all over the nation, Veal said, similar to Sunday School, discipleship, etc. — a Baptist social program ministry any church can do.
+Second, it was created to be duplicated in evangelical churches all over the nation, Veal said.
+He noted it is a social program any church can do.

 Assessing the concerns of neighbors in the Lewisville area, Northview came up with three main needs.
-Since opening they have connected with 2,700 families.
+Since opening they have connected with more than 4,000 families.

 Advertised as providing local, fresh and choice food, the market/food pantry offers a wide selection of nutritious food.
 Participants are encouraged to tell others who have a need.